remarkablegames/remarkablegames.github.io/_posts/2026/2026-04-26-deus-ex-machina.md

 The title plays on the Latin phrase _deus ex machina_—literally "god from the machine"—referencing both the player's omniscient role in manipulating the game world and the industrial/robotic theme.

+## Features

+- Puzzle-platformer gameplay: draw arrows to guide a robot through levels
+- Rotate and erase arrows/blocks with limited arrows on select levels
+- Restart the current level by pressing `R`
+- Mobile support:
+  - Touch toolbar with Pan, Place, Rotate, Erase, and Restart
+  - Draggable toolbar with a `≡` handle
+  - Pinch-to-zoom and drag-to-pan camera controls
+  - Landscape orientation lock and mobile-friendly level hints

 ## How to Play

-- Left-click to draw an arrow block
+- Left-click to draw an arrow
-  - Left-click again to rotate it
+  - Left-click an arrow to rotate it
   - Some levels limit the number of arrows you can place
 - Right-click to erase a block
   - Some blocks are permanent